Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/asserting-response.md

 HTTP/1.0 200
 [Asserts]
-duration lessThan 1000   # Check that response time is less than one second
+duration < 1000   # Check that response time is less than one second
 ```

 ## Body {#body}